rubyonracetracks/tutorial-rails-rubymn2/02-05-user_gravatar_edit.md

 * Enter the command "test1".
 Now only 2 of the new integration tests fail.

 ### User Registration Controller
 * Edit the file app/controllers/users/registrations_controller.rb.
-Add gravatar_email to the list of keys to be permitted within the definitions of the configure_sign_up_params and configure_account_update_params methods.
+Add ":gravatar_email" to the list of keys to be permitted within the definitions of the configure_sign_up_params and configure_account_update_params methods.

 ### Wrapping Up
 * Enter the following commands: